 Although the Anatolian Shepherd is known as a strong and hardy breed, this, unfortunately, doesn’t mean that dogs of this breed cannot have certain health problems.
-Below is a list of health issues that can occur in Anatolian Shepherds.

 - Orthopedic issues: hip dysplasia, osteochondrosis, elbow dysplasia, panosteitis, anterior cruciate ligament rupture (ACL), arthritis, patellar luxation, carpal laxity syndrome